Yoshiko182985/python-learnings/README.md

  * projectsfort.py - A glorified coding to-do list with some projects for T
  * make_tj_list.py - A confusing yet "dynamic" python file that makes a "dynamically created" html file
  * fontcolor.py - A cute lil file that makes using bash colors a LOT easier!
+ * file_handling - A folder that contains three practice files for well..
+Handling python files!
+ * args.py - A file that takes arguments from the terminal and uses it to execute the program

 ## And now to learn about MD format!